shazadahmed10/PowerBI-reports/README.md

 - How many people were reached by health programming?
 - What did program performance in PEPFAR look like when looking at results vs targets?
 - What does program performance look like for HIV Testing and Services (HTS) in fiscal year 2021?
-- How many health projects are active across Peace Corps countries?
+- How many health projects are active across agency country programs?
 - What are key metrics to showcase agency health programming work to government stakeholders?

 #### Personal: